MasiVidart/FileUploadAsync/README.md

 4. Enjoy!

 ### Manual use Guide:
-If you don´t want the button to raise the postback for you, you can provide a callback to the **fileUploadAsync_uploadFile** function and do the postback when you decide to.
+If you don´t want the button to raise the postback for you, you can provide a callback to the **fileUploadAsync_uploadFile** function and do the postback when you decide it to.

 **Changes needed**:
 1. Change ASPX as follows: